Azure/AppService/_posts/2020-04-01-Robust Apps for the cloud.md

 ## Update your default settings

-App Service has many settings for developers to configure the web app to their use case. **Always-On** keeps your application up even when no requests have been received in the past 20 minutes.
-By default, Always-On is disabled; enabling Always-On will prevent application cold-starts. **ARR Affinity** creates sticky sessions so that clients will connect to the same app instance on subsequent requests.
+App Service has many settings for developers to configure the web app to their use case. **Always-On** keeps your VM instances alive even when no requests have been received in the last 20 minutes.
+By default, Always-On is disabled; enabling Always-On will limit application cold starts. **ARR Affinity** creates sticky sessions so that clients will connect to the same app instance on subsequent requests.
 However, ARR Affinity can cause unequal distribution of requests between your instances and possibly overload an instance.
-For production apps that are aiming to be robust, it is recommended to set **Always on to On** and **ARR Affinity to Off**
+For production apps that are aiming to be robust, it is recommended to set **Always on to On** and **ARR Affinity to Off**.
+Disabling ARR Affinity assumes that your application is either stateless, or the session state is stored on a remote service such as a cache or database.

-You can change that by going to the configurations section of your app in the Azure Portal and then going to the General settings tab:
+You can change these settings in the configurations section of the Azure Portal, under the *General Settings* tab:

 ![alwayson]({{site.baseurl}}/media/2020/04/alwayson.jpg)